or extension 50565 from a College landline.

 You should register with the Imperial College Health Centre when you arrive, located beneath Southside, just two minutes from Linstead.
 Please note that international students are required to bring their passport upon registration.
 There is also a dentist available.
 The Health Centre is closed on Tuesday afternoons.

-Please contact a subwarden and inform them of your intention of having a guest.
+Please register your guests on eHalls if they are staying overnight.
 If you are in a double room, you must inform your roommate in advance as well.

 Please read section 9 of Linstead Rules and section 10 of Accommodation Contract Terms and Conditions for further information.

 You can store your bike at our Southside bike shed (swipe access via side gate next to Selkirk).
 You will need to get your swipe card activated at the hall office before you can access the shed.
 Alternatively, you can also use the college bike shed under the Faculty Building.
 Bringing your bicycle into the hall or your room is strictly forbidden.

 There is no parking space provided near the hall.
 We advise students not to bring a car, as parking permits in College are only issued to students in cases of disability.
 Parking on London streets is strictly controlled and very expensive.